 The natural world is our earliest and most efficient teacher.
 Children are attracted to both the meaningful activity of the farm and to the involvement with living things that it implies.
 The experience of farm life is appropriate in these complex times and serves to link wilderness with civilization.
 For the child it points to "where things come from" and fosters a respect for nature, observational skills, foresight, a sense of responsibility, patience, and a deeper understanding of one's place among people.
 In the words of Maria Montessori, the child

-"...relives the cultural history of man who passed from the natural state to the civilized state through agriculture; when he discovered the secret of intensifying the production of the soil, he obtained the reward of civilization.
+"...relives the cultural history of man who passed from the natural state to the civilized state through agriculture.
+When he discovered the secret of intensifying the production of the soil, he obtained the reward of civilization.
 This same path must be traversed by the child who is destined to become an adult."

-© 1976-2013 The Country School Farm
+© 2016-2017 The Country School Farm, LLC